BenUCL/Reef-acoustics-and-AI/README.md

 If you use any code from this project, please cite: (tbc)

 # Useage
 The performance of three methods at supervised classifier and unsupervised clustering tasks were compared in this paper.
-To run the full workflow for each from your browser, copy the [Google Drive](https://drive.google.com/drive/folders/1B4_gBWM61l18D8KcSTX09j8eeCIvrbzz?usp=sharing) folder to your own Google Drive and save it as ‘Reef soundscapes with AI’ in your ‘My Drive’ folder (saving elsewhere on your drive, or with a different name, will prevent scripts from being able to find the right file path).
+To run the full workflow for each from your browser, unzip the downloaded Zenodo folder and upload this to your own Google Drive and save it as ‘Reef soundscapes with AI’ in your ‘My Drive’ folder (saving elsewhere on your drive, or with a different name, will prevent scripts from being able to find the right file path).
 These scripts will run on the sample audio included in this folder.

 The workflow to replicate this analysis can be undertaken as follows: